There are many types of Internet marketing available to today’s business owners.

-A mix of various forms of online advertising combined with website analytics will allow you to test for measuring conversions, tracking ROI and gauging the success of your Internet marketing strategies.
+Use the different types of Internet marketing to create a mix that, combined with ethical SEO and website analytics, will allow you to test for measuring conversions, tracking ROI, and gauging the success of your online marketing strategies.

 If the big keywords are important to you; simply think outside of the box.
-Big keyword phrases are worth a lot of money and bluntly said; you are going to have to pay for them.
+Big keyword phrases are worth a lot of money and bluntly said; you are going to have to pay for them…sometimes, you have to pay a lot.

 - Organic SEO – typically monthly fees spread over a longer period of time that generate slow but steady growth.
 Over the long run, a lower CPC.